 The credentials of the local process will be the credentials of the Visual Studio process.
 This is normally your own user, but it may be another user if Visual Studio is launched with the Runas command.

-If the Director Runtime (in the Director Administration) is set up to use Integrated Security, this means that the credentials of the process must have access to these databases.
+If the Runtime (in the Portal Configuration) is set up to use Integrated Security, this means that the credentials of the process must have access to these databases.
 On the other hand, if the Director Runtime is set up to use Sql Server authentication, then there should be no special prerequisites to running Debug.

 With this important prerequisite in place, let's get to it.